You are browsing documentation for an older version. See the latest documentation here.

 Deploy a global control plane

-helm install --kube-context=kind-mesh-global --create-namespace --namespace kong-mesh-system \
+helm install --kube-context=mesh-global --create-namespace --namespace kong-mesh-system \

 --set kuma.controlPlane.mode=global \